Effects of Time Synchronization on Time-Aware Shaping¶

 Failover to Hot-Standby Clock¶

-In this configuration, we take the primary master clock offline just as in the previous one, but we also switch the active clock in each node over to the one that synchronizes to the hot-standby master, so time synchronization can continue to keep the difference of clocks in the network below the required limit.
+In this configuration, we take the primary master clock offline just as in the previous one, but we also switch the active clock in each node over to the one that synchronizes to the hot-standby master (gPTP time domain 2 as mentioned previously), so time synchronization can continue to keep the difference of clocks in the network below the required limit.

 We schedule the link break with a scenario manager script.
 We also schedule changing the active clock parameter in the MultiClock modules in all nodes.
 Both changes are scheduled at 2s, halfway through the simulation: